rpucella/ImageBank/README.md

     </dict>
     </plist>

 It should be picked up next login.

-To run the service before the next login, try:
+To stop/start manually:

+    launchctl unload ~/Library/LaunchAgents/net.rpucella.imagebank.plist

     launchctl load ~/Library/LaunchAgents/net.rpucella.imagebank.plist

 ## Electron

-(Not maintained)
+(Obsolete -- and not maintained)

 To run the app via Electron after building the frontend: